-A Sprint, a time-box of one month or less during which a “Done”, usable, and potentially releasable product Increment is created.
-It usually lasts for 2-4 weeks.
+A Sprint is a time-box during which a “Done”, usable, and potentially releasable product Increment is created.
+Usually, a Sprint lasts for 2-4 weeks.

-A new Sprint starts immediately after the conclusion of the previous Sprint.
-The goal of Sprint Planning is to define what is crucial to ship better software faster, minimize the risk of any surprises, and to ensure high-quality code.
+The next Sprint starts immediately after the conclusion of the previous Sprint.
+The goal of Sprint Planning is to define what is crucial to ship better software faster, minimize the risk of any surprises, and ensure high-quality code.

 Well, we all know that this is easier said than done.
 In reality, sprints also serve the purpose of aligning the development team with the PO (product owner), just like in any other relationship.
 A sprint planning session creates a common ground for the team to sit down and communicate the expectations of each side in a clear way.
 How to do it properly?
 To answer that question, let’s look at how to create a sprint in Jira in the first place.

-How to Plan, Create, and Run a Really Agile Sprint in Jira?
+How to Plan, Create, and Run a Really Agile Sprint in Jira software?

 Create the Sprint in Jira